Putting a stop to bill collectors in Arizona | Stop Collections and Creditors harassment

 The automatic stay you receive after filing for bankruptcy protection will immediately stop harassing creditors from contacting you regarding debt owed.
 Stop collections and harassment from your creditors.
 If you are in the following situations, the automatic stay could be beneficial:

-- Your house is being foreclosed.
 If the lender that holds your mortgage is beginning to take actions to start a foreclosure, the automatic stay will stop the foreclosure.
-Once the automatic stay is lifted, however, the lender will probably find a way to continue foreclosure proceedings.
-If not losing your home is a goal, consult with our attorneys to take you in the right direction regarding a bankruptcy, and which chapter is best for your particular needs.
+Once the automatic stay lifts, however, the lender will probably find a way to continue foreclosure proceedings.
+If not losing your home is a goal, consult with our attorneys.
+We will take you in the right direction regarding a bankruptcy, and which chapter is best for your particular needs.

-- Your paycheck is being garnished.
-All wage garnishments are stopped once you file for bankruptcy.
-To stop collections, you may want to consider filing bankruptcy if you have several wage garnishments, as the automatic stay will stop the wage garnishments until it is lifted.
-A bankruptcy filing would then allow you to allow you to keep your entire paycheck.
+All wage garnishments will stop once you file for bankruptcy.
+To stop collections, you may want to consider filing bankruptcy; especially, if you have several wage garnishments, as the automatic stay will stop the wage garnishments until it lifts.
+A bankruptcy filing would then allow you to keep your entire paycheck.